Shradhakavile/Customer_churn_analysis/README.md

 The analysis includes KPI measurement, churn segmentation, revenue impact estimation, and strategic business recommendations.

-This project analyzes customer churn behavior for a telecom company to identify the key factors driving customer attrition and provide actionable business insights to improve retention.

 ## Business Problem
 A telecom company risks losing ₹135K in monthly revenue to churn.
 This project identifies at-risk customers and prioritizes retention action.